twostraws/HWSTranslation/README.md

 Alternatively, open a work in progress pull request using your language and chapter number, so others can see someone else is working on it.

 If you’d like to play a more active role and have already made a few commits, I’d be happy to add you as a contributor to the project so you can act as a reviewer for your preferred language.
+If some languages end up with severl active translators, I suspect creating a Trello board or similar might work well.

 ## License